 Augustine developed ideas about rhythm that are pertinent to his aesthetic theory, especially the belief that rhythm originates with God.
 This idea of rhythm is expounded in Augustine’s De Musica.
 For Augustine, rhythm is immutable and eternal because its source is God.
-Augustine demonstrates this by pointing out that people can decide to begin pronounce a word in a differently, since pronunciation arises through convention.
+Augustine demonstrates this by pointing out how people through usage can change how certain words are pronounced, since pronunciation is conventional.
 However, mathematical truths cannot be determined by convention; they have already been determined.
 They can only be discovered by human beings.
 Augustine then claims that rhythm is like math; it can only be discovered by people.
 Rhythm is already determined in God, and human beings cannot invent it.
 The way Augustine describes this process of discovery is reminiscent of, though not identical with, Plato’s theory of recollection.
 In other words, rhythm can be discovered through a questioner (or investigation), like Socrates’ questioning of the servant boy in the Meno.

 Unity, equality, number, proportion, and order are the main elements in Augustine’s theory of beauty (Beardsley, 93ff.).
 Beardsley points out that Augustine does not systematically present these characteristics of beauty, but they can be found, often in relation to one another, throughout his writings.
 First, everything exists as a separate whole unit; therefore, each thing has unity.
 Simply put, something cannot have the potential to be beautiful, unless it exists.
 And if it has existence, it will also be a unified whole.
 Thus, unity is a necessary element of beauty.
 Further, the more unified something is the more beautiful it will be.
 Second, concerning equality (or likeness), Beardsley writes, “The existence of individual things as units, the possibility of repeating them and comparing groups of them with respect to equality or inequality, gives rise to proportion, measure, and number” (Beardsley, 94).
 Third, “Number, the base of rhythm, begins from unity” (De Musica, xvii.
 56).
 Number, for Augustine, measures rhythm.
 Since rhythm is based on number, which Augustine believes is immutable, then it follows that rhythm is likewise immutable.
 Fourth, “in all the arts it is symmetry [or proportion] that gives pleasure, preserving unity and making the whole beautiful” (Of True Religion, xxx.
 55).
 Fifth, Augustine asserts, “everything is beautiful that is in due order” (Of True Religion, xli.
 77).
 Moreover, Augustine says, “Order is the distribution which allots things equal and unequal, each to its own place” (City of God, XIX, xiii).
 In other words, the degree to which things are in their proper place is the degree in which they are beautiful.